zachalam/BitFact/README.md

 ## Verify BitFact.
 The `txid` you receive when you fingerprint data can be used as a reference in the future.

-#### ❇️ Snippet #3: Fingerprint file contents.
+#### ❇️ Snippet #3: Get Fingerprint By TX id.
 ```javascript
 const txid = "0xa9fab29a809d3d59660ea9a34353f2574c6ac49ee65af";
 const receipt = await bitfact.getByTx(txid);
 ```
-#### Manually Verify.
+#### 🔍 Manually Verify.
 You can use any independent Ethereum Block Explorer to retrieve your fingerprint.
-Here's an example of one: https://ropsten.etherscan.io/tx/0xa9fab29a809d3d59653b40c3c0654631f5c060ea9a34353f2574c6ac49ee65af.
+Here's an example of a record on the Ropsten testnet: https://ropsten.etherscan.io/tx/0xa9fab29a809d3d59653b40c3c0654631f5c060ea9a34353f2574c6ac49ee65af.
 See `Input Data` section and ensure you view input data as `UTF-8`.